 CURRENT STATUS OF ORGANIC AQUACULTURE IN INDIA

 Compared to organic agriculture, organic aquaculture is far behind in the organic niche of the country.
 The brackish water area available in India for shrimp farming includes the existing traditional prawn filtration fields also, which are located in West Bengal (46100 ha) and Kerala (10700 ha).
 These vast filtration areas are actually paddy fields, belonging to several entrepreneurs, who do salt resistance paddy cultivation by themselves and later auction the area, after paddy cultivation for doing the seasonal traditional prawn filtration, when the water become saline in nature due to inundation.
 The traditional type of prawn filtration system is highly environment-friendly as they use no antibiotics, chemicals and hence the paddy fields can easily be adopted for organic aquaculture.
 Organic products have become very popular now a days due to rise in health and environmental awareness, concerns on food safety and there is a growing demand in developed countries, especially; US and EU.
 All the big super markets, Coop (Switzerland), Aimara (Austria), and Birstall Bay (USA) are searching for organic product supply throughout the world.
 India is one of the richest in terms of shrimps and fish resources in the world.
 Organic aquaculture ensures that the farming activity is in harmony with the nature, with due care for the good health and welfare of the cultured organisms.
 The Indian Organic Aquaculture Project was first initiated in January 2007 in the maritime States of Andhra Pradesh and Kerala with technical consultancy from M/s Blue you.
-Certification is mandatory for selling organic products across the world and Naturland of Germany has been chosen as the certifying agency and Inducer in Kerala is the inspection body for the project.
+Certification is mandatory for selling organic products across the world and Natural land of Germany has been chosen as the certifying agency and Inducer in Kerala is the inspection body for the project.
 Farmers, hatcheries, feed mill and processors are motivated for organic conversion to produce organic products for exporting from India.
-MPEDA proposed to implement organic aquaculture in India by availing the consultancy and technical collaboration from the Swiss Import Promotion Programme (SIPPO), Switzerland.
-In this context, MPEDA has signed a MoU with SIPPO in January, 2007 at Chennai during INDAQUA 2007 to launch the programme.
+MPEDA proposed to implement organic aquaculture in India by availing the consultancy and technical collaboration from the Swiss Import Promotion Program (SIPPO), Switzerland.
+In this context, MPEDA has signed a MoU with SIPPO in January 2007 at Chennai during INDAQUA 2007 to launch the program.
 MPEDA conducted earlier three workshops exclusively for Organic aquaculture; one each in the States of Kerala, West Bengal and Andhra Pradesh in association with INFOFISH and Naturland, where technical sessions were held by the concerned technical officials, to create awareness among the entrepreneurs about organic farming.
 The proposal submitted by MPEDA to the Ministry of Commerce & Industry, Govt of India, envisages the implementation of organic aquaculture project for brackish water shrimp Penaeus monodon (tiger shrimp) and the fresh water giant prawn, Macrobrachium rosenbergii (scampi), in the States of Kerala, West Bengal and Andhra Pradesh, initially.
-SIPPO will extend technical assistance through its consultant, Blue you by conducting a few training programmes followed by demonstration for organic tiger shrimp and scampi cultures in Kerala and Andhra Pradesh.
-Capacity building in organic aquaculture for MPEDA technical officials will be a key component by making use of the expertise to be acquired during the programme.
-At later stage MPEDA will implement the programme in West Bengal under the supervision of the SIPPO technicians.
+SIPPO will extend technical assistance through its consultant, Blue you by conducting a few training programs followed by demonstration for organic tiger shrimp and scampi cultures in Kerala and Andhra Pradesh.
+Capacity building in organic aquaculture for MPEDA technical officials will be a key component by making use of the expertise to be acquired during the program.
+At later stage MPEDA will implement the program in West Bengal under the supervision of the SIPPO technicians.

 Organic Scampi Aquaculture in Andhra Pradesh